cncf/devstats.archive/USAGE.md

 - make MYSQL="mysql -p" installdb

 (2) Update MySQL to use UTF8MB4:

-This is needed because there are a lot of full UTF8 texts in GHA archives,a nd starndard MySQL's `utf8` is not fully compatible with UTF8 standard.
+This is needed because there are a lot of full UTF8 texts in GHA archives and starndard MySQL's `utf8` is not fully compatible with UTF8 standard.
 - Locate Your MySQL config file (usually in `/etc/mysql/my.cnf`
 - Make sure You have those options:
 ```